nico-amsterdam/simple_mem_cache/README.md

       ```

 Note about automatically new value loading:
-- How long this function take to get the new value, and is this acceptable when the old value is expired?
+- How long does this function take to get the new value, and is this acceptable when the old value is expired?
 If it takes too long, consider to use an scheduler to regularly recalculate the new value and update the cache with that.

 ### Keep in cache for a limited time but extend life-time everytime it is accessed